Microscopy with heralded Fock states: Results

-There are some conditions, which must be met to approach the diffraction limit.
-This can be understood from simulation results for a complete set of parameters given in \figref{fig:overlayTEST-0-9-99-t99}.
-The X-axis of each plot represents the width of the spatial mode profile before the MO, $\sigma_\mathrm{mid}$.
-Here, the $\sigma_\mathrm{mid}$ width is defined as the radius of an iris able to transmit 99\% intensity of the photon profile described by the wavefunction $\PSImid$.
-The left Y-axis represents the FWHM of the Gaussian fit to the output spatial mode profile, $\sigma_\mathrm{out}$, whereas the right Y-axis stands for the wavepacket transmission through the MO.
-Three figures of merit are presented on each plot as a function of the spatial mode profile's width before the MO: 1) output spatial mode profile width, $\sigma_\mathrm{out}^\mathrm{nh}$, in the non-heralding scenario (light blue, dotted), 2) output spatial mode profile width, $\sigma_\mathrm{out}^\mathrm{h}$, in the heralding, PLD scenario (dark blue, dotted-dashed), and 3) transmission of the wavepacket through the MO (gray, dashed).
-In the case where the photon pair features no entanglement, $\rho = 0$, one can observe that the data sets for both, heralding and non-heralding scenarios, overlap.
-Moreover, what is obviously expected, a bigger spatial mode entering the MO corresponds to a smaller resulting spatial profile in the focal point.
-Entanglement makes the difference as can be seen in \figref{fig:overlayTEST-0-9-99-t99}(b).
-The monotonicity of the $\sigma_\mathrm{out}(\sigma_\mathrm{mid})$ relation is preserved, but the sets of points for the heralding and non-heralding scenarios do not overlap any more.
-It is seen that for a given width of the spatial mode before the MO, $\sigma_\mathrm{mid}$, one cannot achieve in the non-zero correlations case and non-heralding scenario as small of spot size as in the zero-correlations one.
+First, let's discuss the SMP characteristics at the sample plane in the heralding and non-heralding scenarios.
+In the case where the photon pair features no entanglement, $\rho = 0$, the width, $\sigma_\mathrm{out}$ is identical in both, heralding and non-heralding, scenarios as it can be seen in \figref{fig:overlayTEST-0-9-99-t99}(a).
+Moreover, as expected, a bigger spatial mode entering the MO corresponds to a smaller SMP in the sample plane. \figref{fig:overlayTEST-0-9-99-t99}(b) displays the difference when entanglement is introduced.
+The monotonicity of the $\sigma_\mathrm{out}$ as a function of $\sigma_\mathrm{mid}$ is preserved, but the sets of points for the heralding and non-heralding scenarios do not overlap anymore.
+It can be seen that for a given width of the spatial mode entering the MO, $\sigma_\mathrm{mid}$, one cannot achieve in the non-zero correlations case and non-heralding scenario as small spot size as in the zero-correlations one.
 To approach the diffraction limit, heralding is necessary.
-For instance, $\rho=0.9$ for $f_\mathrm{s} = 30$~mm leads to the resolution of $385.88$~nm in the non-heralding scenario, whereas $188.84$~nm resolution is obtained when heralding.
-Nevertheless, this result itself is interesting from the fundamental point of view.
-It shows that it is not sufficient to have the beam's spatial mode of a comparable size with the focusing lens aperture.
-In the case of a correlated biphoton wavefunction, a heralding scenario has to be additionally applied to approach the diffraction limit.
+For instance, $\rho=0.9$ for $f_\mathrm{s} = 200$~mm, which corresponds to around $\sigma_{\text{mid}}= 2.15$ mm, leads to the resolution of approximately $1.62~\mu$m in the non-heralding scenario, whereas $0.76~\mu$m resolution is obtained when heralding.
+This result is interesting from the fundamental point of view.
+It shows that when using SPDC source to illuminate a sample with quantum light and therefore dealing with spatially correlated photon pairs it is not sufficient to have the spatial mode of a comparable size to the focusing lens aperture.
+In this case, a heralding scenario has to be additionally applied to approach the diffraction limit.